Last Updated on 14 January 2026 by Cycloscope

 The Kasiyamaliro is an ancestral spirit, an antelope of pure and ancient origins.
 It seems to have been born from the white and serene waters of the earthly depths, from which all the Chewa spirits come, the depths of the world.
 Under its belly lies the abyss of the world, the womb of the Great Ancestral Mother, and the tomb.

-The Nyau society is composed of initiated members of the Chewa and Nyanja people, the initiation ceremonies are separated for men and women, with different knowledge learned and with different ritual roles in society based on gender and seniority.
+The Nyau society comprises initiated members of the Chewa and Nyanja peoples.
+The initiation ceremonies are separate for men and women, with different knowledge learned and with different ritual roles in society based on gender and seniority.
 Only initiates are considered mature and members of the Nyau.

-There is a Nyau society in each village, but they are part of a vast network of Nyau extending through the central area and part of the southern regions of Malawi, eastern Zambia, western Mozambique, and areas of Zimbabwe, where the people Chewa emigrated from Malawi.
+There is a Nyau society in each village.
+Still, they are part of a vast Nyau network extending through the central area and parts of the southern regions of Malawi, eastern Zambia, western Mozambique, and parts of Zimbabwe from which the Chewa emigrated.

-The Nyau religion survived the colonial period, when missionaries forbade the population of Malawi from any traditional practice, dances, music, initiation rites, etc.
+The Nyau religion survived the colonial period, when missionaries forbade the population of Malawi from engaging in any traditional practices, dances, music, initiation rites, etc.

-The Chewa adapted themselves to some aspects of Christianity which, still today, is still the most practiced religion in Malawi, with Chewa members belonging both to a Christian church and to the Nyau society.
+The Chewa adapted aspects of Christianity, which, to this day, is the most practiced religion in Malawi, with Chewa members belonging to both a Christian church and the Nyau society.

-To protect themselves from the British colonial authorities, the members of the Nyau began to establish punishments for anyone who revealed the mysteries of the secret society to uninitiated people or, worse still, those who were not part of the religion.
+To protect themselves from the British colonial authorities, the members of the Nyau began to impose punishments on anyone who revealed the society’s secrets to uninitiated people or, worse still, to those who were not part of the religion.

-Revealing the real names of the people wearing the masks could also be punished with death.
+Revealing the real names of the people wearing masks could also result in their deaths.
 This is one of the main reasons why not much is known about the origins of the Nyau.

-Although some other ethnic groups have developed various and elaborate traditional dances in Malawi, including the Ngoni, the Yao, and the Mang’anja, the Cheya Nyau can be considered the most elaborate of secret societies and dances in the areas around Lake Malawi.
+Although other ethnic groups in Malawi have developed elaborate traditional dances, including the Ngoni, the Yao, and the Mang’anja, the Cheya Nyau can be considered the most ornate of the secret societies and dances in the areas around Lake Malawi.

 The Gule Wamkulu is the upside down.
 Every element of reality has its double, literally every one… The mother, the dog, the helicopter, the British colonialist with a red nose and burned face… (read more…)